MayankVikash/mayankvikash.in/posts/top-50-it-and-computer-questions/index.md

 ---
 title: Top 50 IT and Computer questions.

-description: 50 IT and Computer Questions to prepare for quizes
+description: 50 IT and Computer Questions to prepare for quizzes

 ---

 - Written By Mayank Vikash
-- Published on 5th October, 2022
+- Published on 5th October 2022
 - Last updated Oct 5, 2022